Yungkc0/TCP_IM/README.md

 # TCP_IM
-An application layer protocol use TCP, with a server program.
+An application-level protocol use TCP, with a server program.

 Command 'make' to create a static link library named "libim.a".